benny2744/Classroom_Participation_Tracker_V2/ARCHITECTURE.md

 ## Overview

-The Classroom Participation Tracker is built as a modern web application with real-time capabilities, designed to scale across multiple concurrent teacher sessions while maintaining simplicity and performance.
+The Classroom Participation Tracker is built as a modern, secure web application with real-time capabilities.
+The system is designed to scale across multiple concurrent teacher sessions while maintaining simplicity, security, and performance.
+This document outlines the complete system architecture, including recent enhancements for authentication, file management, and room administration.

 ## System Architecture Diagram